Convent of the Incarnation (Lisbon)

-The Convent of the Incarnation (Convento da Encarnação), or the Monastery of the Incarnation of the Commandery of St. Benedict of Avis (Mosteiro da Encarnação das Comendadeiras de São Bento de Avis), is a former convent, constructed in 1630, and located in the parish of Arroios, Lisboa, Portugal.
-Since 1996, it has been classified as a "Property of Public Interest".
+The Convent of the Incarnation (Convento da Encarnação), also known as the Monastery of the Incarnation of the Commandery of St. Benedict of Avis (Mosteiro da Encarnação das Comendadeiras de São Bento de Avis), is a former convent, constructed in 1630, and located in the parish of Arroios, Lisboa, Portugal.
+Since 1996, it has been classified as a “Property of Public Interest” in Portugal.

 Background

-At the time of its construction in 1630, during the reign of Philip II of Portugal, the land belonged to Archbishop Aleixo de Meneses.
-The Commandery of the Military Order of Military Order of St. Benedict of Aviz had used the convent as a meetinghouse.
+The convent was constructed in 1630, during the reign of Philip II of Portugal, on land that belonged to Aleixo de Meneses.
+The Commandery of the Military Order of St. Benedict of Avis initially used the site as a meeting house.
 Later in 1643, the Brothers of the Slaves of the Blessed Sacrament began operating in the convent church.
-In 1734, it suffered from a fire.
-The nuns relocated to the St. Anthony convent following the Earthquake of 1755, which destroyed parts of the building but returned in 1758 after the restoration was completed.
+In 1734, the convent was damaged by a fire.
+After the 1755 Lisbon earthquake destroyed significant portions of the structure, rebuilding began, and the convent was restored and reoccupied in 1758.

-After the expulsion of religious orders in 1834, it was occupied by the Honorary Commanders of the Order of Avis until the establishment of the Portuguese Republic October 5, 1910.
+After the expulsion of religious orders in 1834, the building was occupied by the Honorary Commanders of the Order of Avis until the establishment of the Portuguese Republic on October 5 1910.